apollographql/apollo/docs/source/devtools/editor-plugins.md

 ## Getting started

 To get all of the benefits of the VS Code experience, it's best to link the schema that is being developed against **before** installing the extension.
-The best way to do that is by [publishing a schema](https://www.apollographql.com/docs/graph-manager/schema-registry/#registering-a-schema-manually) to the Apollo schema registry.
-Once that is done, two steps are needed:
+The best way to do that is by [registering a schema](https://www.apollographql.com/docs/graph-manager/schema-registry/#registering-a-schema-manually) to the Apollo schema registry.
+Once that's done:

-1. Create an `apollo.config.js` at the root of the project
+1. Create an `apollo.config.js` file at the root of the project.
-2. Copy an API key from the Graph Manager dashboard of the published service
+2. Obtain an API key from Apollo Studio.

 ### Setting up an Apollo config